 Compile and evaluate phase equilibrium data for NIST Standard Reference Database 31 (Phase Equilibria Diagrams); disseminate the data in a readily accessible and searchable format in partnership with the American Ceramic Society

 Every deliberate effort to develop a new material or to improve processing begins with chemical composition and the conditions (temperature, pressure) under which pure compounds and their mixtures are stable (an equilibrium phase diagram).
 In the absence of such information, materials scientists must resort to trial-and-error approaches or conduct studies themselves to obtain the data.
-Phase diagrams provide key starting information for the exploration of new materials, for quality-assurance efforts, and for optimization of the physical and chemical properties of existing materials.
+For commercially important materials, phase equilibrium diagrams provide critical starting information to devise processing schemes that optimize the properties needed for specific applications, and to facilitate quality-assurance efforts.
+For the exploration and design of new materials, including computational studies, the diagrams provide fundamental information on the occurrence and chemical composition of existing compounds as well as their thermodynamic properties.

 SRD 31 is produced by the NIST data center using a custom, web-based Content Management System (CMS) running under Ubuntu Linux using the Ruby programming language.
 The system uses an Nginx web-server, SQLite database, the Route scheduling system, and an object relational mapper for the GUI.
 Commentary data is entered using the LaTeX document preparation system; phase diagrams are entered as interactive digital files after digitization using custom software developed by NIST staff.
 The data-center process begins with bimonthly searches of the most recently published literature using a systematic set of keywords.
 Papers with new diagrams deemed suitable for the collection are then sent to scientists with expertise in phase-equilibria science – and foreign-language translation as necessary – who write critical summaries of each study and diagram according to guidelines provided by NIST; the American Ceramic Society assists in recruiting these subject-matter experts via their print media.
 New diagrams are digitized at NIST, paired with the commentary text, and entered in the database as new Figures, which are reviewed and edited in multiple passes by NIST editors prior to final publication.
 Each step of this process is entered, tracked, and completed within the CMS.